mydennislab/snake-fastcn/README.md

 awk '{if($1 !~ "_" && $1 != "chrX" && $1 != "chrM" && $1 != "chrY" && $1 != "chrEBV"){print}}' GRCh38_bsm.1kb.control > GRCh38_bsm.1kb.bed.autoControl
 ```

+> The custom reference genome for this analysis is located in: `/share/dennislab/databases/assemblies/GRCh38/GRCh38_BSM_fastCN`

 ## Running pipeline with Snakemake

 This pipeline needs a file containing complete link addresses for all fastq files related to that sample.